CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

     -Dquarkus.jib.platforms=linux/arm64/v8 \
     --file pom.xml
 ```

-#### Deploy Quarkus App to GKE
+> This step builds the Quarkus application using Jib and subsequently pushes the Docker image to the Container Registry.
+The target location for the image push is pre-configured in our application.properties file, directing the image to the specified repository in the Container Registry.

-Deploy the built Quarkus application to GKE.
+### Deploy Quarkus App to GKE

 ```yaml
 - name: Deploy Quarkus App to GKE